Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?

 \subsection{Constants of motion for long, straight, superconducting strings}

 For long strings we may consider finite sections of length $L$, containing $N$ twists, for which

 for some characteristic length scale $\lambda_z$.
-In the case of constant currents, $\Gamma(z,t)$ is linear in both $z$ and $t$ -- or, equivalently, in $\sigma$ and $\tau$, or $\sigma$ and $t$, where $\sigma$ and $\tau$ are space- and time-like parameters, respectively, on the string world-sheet -- such that
+In the case of constant currents, $\Gamma(z,t)$ is linear in both $z$ and $t$ -- or, equivalently, in $\sigma$ and $\tau$, or $\sigma$ and $t$, where $\sigma$ and $\tau$ are dimensionless space-like and time-like world-sheet parameters, respectively -- such that

 where

 and $\lambda_z$ represents the (constant) distance over which a single twist in the phase of $\phi$ occurs.
 Even if nonlinear oscillations in the phase are present, corresponding to fluctuations in the current, we may simply replace $\lambda_z$ with $\langle \lambda_z \rangle$, the spatially averaged value, which, by current conservation, must also be independent of $t$.